VAMDC/NodeSoftware/doc/source/addit.rst

 * Go to http://github.com and make an account.
-This includes that you (create and) upload an ssh-key to be able to pull and push securely and with typing your password all the time.
+This includes that you (create and) upload an ssh-key to be able to pull and push securely and without typing your password all the time.
 Simply follow the instructions on GitHub.
 * Visit the repository at https://github.com/VAMDC/NodeSoftware and klick "fork" in the upper right corner.
 This will make a copy of the